No matter where you are in the application process, you may have questions about immigration and visas. We have some answers for you!

 Most international students come to the U.S. on F-1 visas.
 However, there are some other visa categories that permit studying (e.g., J-1, H-1B, H-4, L-2, E-2, etc.), so some of you may have a different type of visa.
 Usually, this is because you, your spouse or your parents are working in the U.S.

-You cannot study for a degree in the U.S. on an F-2 visa, tourist (B-1/2) visa or on the Visa Waiver Program.
+You cannot study for a degree in the U.S. on a tourist (B-1/2) visa or on the Visa Waiver Program.

 Your visa category will determine many aspects of your life in the U.S. (e.g., your studies, employment, vacation, travel).
 While most students will have to follow F-1 immigration regulations, some will follow other regulations.